manticorp/ultraloot/README.md

 ## Examples

-There are numerous examples in the examples folder - I encourage you to explore!
+There are numerous examples in the docs/examples folder - I encourage you to explore!